The onetime shipping port now serves as one of the DMV’s hottest entertainment and commercial districts with upscale retail and colonial charm.

 - First Baptist Church of Georgetown, 2624 Dumbarton St., NW.
 Established by a former slave in 1862, the church still holds services and is open to visitors.

 - Mount Zion United Methodist Church, Heritage House, Parsonage and Cemetery, 1334 28th St., NW.
-The oldest black congregation in the city, established when black congregants of Montgomery Street Church no longer wanted to accept racial discrimination at the church.
-Admission is free, but Heritage House hours are by appointment only.
+The oldest Black congregation in the city, Mount Zion was established when Black congregants of Montgomery Street Church moved to reject racial discrimination.
+Visitors are also invited to walk quietly through the Mt.
+Zion-Female Union Band Cemeteries (2501 Mill Rd., NW), where Black D.C. residents have been interred for centuries.

 See Historic Homes

-- Tudor Place Historic House and Garden 1644 31st St., NW.
+- Tudor Place Historic House and Garden, 1644 31st St., NW.
 This five-acre estate was originally owned by the granddaughter of Martha Washington.
-Now open to the public, it is home to more than 8,000 objects from the period 1750-1983.
+Now open to the public Wednesdays through Sundays, it is home to more than 8,000 objects dating back as early as 1750.

-- Dumbarton House, 2715 Q St., NW.
+- Dumbarton House, 2715 Q St., NW, is open Fridays through Sundays.
 This historic house museum showcases Colonial period art and furniture and an herb garden.
 It also hosts year-round public events, lectures and tours.

 Where to Eat:

-While Georgetown is known for as being one of D.C. area’s top destinations for dining, it also has a reputation for being expensive.
-Restaurants in the area offer global food options in a range of settings from casual eating to fine dining.
+While Georgetown is known as one of the D.C. area’s top destinations for dining, it also has a pricey reputation.
+Still, restaurants in the area offer global food options in a range of settings from casual eating to fine dining.
 Try:

 - Martin’s Tavern, 1264 Wisconsin Ave., NW.